mhd-adam/stripe-data-pipeline/README.md

 - DBT

-Please note that this is a complete solution but rather a demo of what the pipeline could look like.
+Please note that this is **not** a complete solution but rather a demo of what the pipeline could look like.
 It is kept as simple as possible to focus on the core requirements in the technical document.

 ## Architecture